asyncapi/website/content/blog/asyncapiathacktoberfest.md

 ## Blooper Reel

-Before you jump to your first contribution, have a look a the making of the videos.
+Before you jump to your first contribution, have a look at the making of the videos.
 It was quite fun.

 {{%youtube anjcF2l0lGs%}}